blckbx/lnd-hybrid-mode/README.md

 ```

 ### *Dynamic IP: Solution 1 - NAT/UPnP:* ###
 Dealing with dynamic IPs tends to be a bit more complex.
 LND provides an integrated approach to this: NAT.
 NAT tries to resolve dynamic IPs utilising built-in techniques in order to fetch a node's external IP address.
 Notable that LND doesn't handle the setting of `externalip` and `nat` at the same time well.
-Choose only one of them, based on your router's UPnP capabilities ([nat traversal](https://docs.lightning.engineering/lightning-network-tools/lnd/nat_traversal)).
+Choose only one of them, based on your router's UPnP capabilities ([nat traversal](https://docs.lightning.engineering/lightning-network-tools/lnd/nat_traversal)). ⚠ Concluding from feedback on this, `nat` really doesn't work well and should be avoided!
 ```ini
 ; Instead of explicitly stating your external IP address, you can also enable ; UPnP or NAT-PMP support on the daemon.
 Both techniques will be tried and